-- ✓ This section does not include efforts related to partners, which are covered under Question 7, USC 43 Sec 2808(a)(7). - \checkmark Review the GDA definition of geospatial data to consider the questions in this section. - Remember, your agency's answers should include information about all geospatial datasets owned or managed by your agency that are, or should be, available to the public in accordance with agency statutory authorities and missions; not just National Geospatial Data Asset (NGDA) Datasets. - ✓ Sharing data on the Internet using open standards, protocols and formats makes it part of the NSDI. - ✓ Additional detail on the definition of geospatial data may be provided by OMB Circular A-16 when finalized. - ✓ Geospatial data that will not or cannot be distributed to the public does not need to be considered for GDA-related responses as per the GDA.

-2.1 Does your agency ensure that all eligible geospatial data is managed so it can be readily shared and is it provided in open formats, as appropriate?
+- ✓ This section does not include efforts related to partners, which are covered under Question 7, USC 43 Sec 2808(a)(7). - ✓ Review the GDA definition of geospatial data to consider the questions in this section. - ✓ Remember, your agency's answers should include information about all geospatial datasets owned or managed by your agency that are, or should be, available to the public in accordance with agency statutory authorities and missions; not just National Geospatial Data Asset (NGDA) Datasets. - ✓ Sharing data on the Internet using open standards, protocols and formats makes it part of the NSDI. - ✓ Additional detail on the definition of geospatial data may be provided by OMB Circular A-16 when finalized. - ✓ Geospatial data that will not or cannot be distributed to the public does not need to be considered for GDA-related responses as per the GDA. - 2.1 Does your agency ensure that all eligible geospatial data is managed so it can be readily shared and is it provided in open formats, as appropriate?
 (This will include agency open government and transparency guidelines.)
-(Select all that apply - see Appendix A for complete list of optional responses)

-• Data is currently openly shared to the public.

-2.2 Does your agency disseminate eligible geospatial data in a way that can be readily shared in open formats (for example, using machine readable formats or searchable metadata)?
-(Select all that apply - see Appendix A for complete list of optional responses)

-• Yes, eligible geospatial data and metadata are shared in open formats.
+(Select all that apply) - Data is currently openly shared to the public. - 2.2 Does your agency disseminate eligible geospatial data in a way that can be readily shared in open formats (for example, using machine readable formats or searchable metadata)?
+(Select all that apply) - Yes, eligible geospatial data and metadata are shared in open formats.

-2.3 Are maintenance processes in place to ensure other federal agencies and non-federal users have access to the most recent data in addition to data and metadata updates and corrections?
-(Select all that apply - see Appendix A for complete list of optional responses)

-• Yes, agency policies exist to ensure all programs implement data maintenance processes.

-2.4 Optional Question: Would the agency like to provide up to 5 key examples of ongoing or planned activities that ensure eligible geospatial data and associated metadata can be easily shared, understood, and re-used by others, now and in the future?
+- 2.3 Are maintenance processes in place to ensure other federal agencies and non-federal users have access to the most recent data in addition to data and metadata updates and corrections?
+(Select all that apply) - Yes, agency policies exist to ensure all programs implement data maintenance processes. - 2.4 Optional Question: Would the agency like to provide up to 5 key examples of ongoing or planned activities that ensure eligible geospatial data and associated metadata can be easily shared, understood, and re-used by others, now and in the future? - Yes